lmcprogram/csc412-devenv/docker/README.md

     ```

     The command starts up a virtual Linux-based computer running inside your
     computer.
-It then installs a bunch of software useful for CS 300 on that
+It then installs a bunch of software useful for CSC412 on that
     environment, then takes a snapshot of the running environment.
 (The
     snapshot has a name, such as `csc412:latest` or `csc412:arm64`.)
 Once the
     snapshot is created, it’ll take just a second or so for Docker to restart